 ARVAL LAUNCHES ITS SMaRT APPROACH TO SUPPORT CLIENTS IN THEIR ENERGY TRANSITION STRATEGY

 Arval announces the launch of an innovative approach called SMaRT - Sustainable Mobility and Responsibility Targets.
-In the wake of a clear acceleration towards greener mobility across many European countries, this new 5 phase methodology will be used to help clients define and implement their fleet energy transition strategy.
-This approach is part of Arval’s promise to deliver objective added value expertise to its clients at a time where making fleets greener is key.
+In the wake of a clear acceleration towards sustainable mobility across many European countries, this new 5 phase methodology will be used to help clients define and implement their fleet energy transition strategy.
+This approach is part of Arval’s promise to deliver objective added value expertise to its clients at a time where energetic transition is the priority.

 2018, a turning year from an energy transition perspective